alexpatel/cichlid/README.md

 - [Porting Linux - eLinux.org](elinux.org/images/e/e3/Masters-PortingLinux.pdf)
 - [Porting Linux on an ARM board](elinux.org/images/e/e3/Masters-PortingLinux.pdf)
 - [Porting Linux to a Homemade CPU](How to Port Linux to a New Processor Architecture by Joel Porquet)

+# Notes from James 9/15

+- ironclad
+- trying to figure out mutation function that takes current port and tweak it until you maximize some utility function
+- genetic programming
+- start with something very small
+- start with sorting
+- come up with your own ideas and then search about genetic algorithm
+- write a paragraph in english about high level goal
+    - functional notions of correctness that don't require formal steps
+    - the concrete application is if u have existing piece of software